-20. OPERATIONS AND MAINTENANCE: uploaded into SOAR
+24. OPERATIONS AND MAINTENANCE

-If operations and maintenance will be performed by an entity other than the applicant, explain and provide evidence of concurrence from that entity (e.g., memoranda of understanding, operational agreement, letters of intent, etc., signed by all parties).
+If operations and maintenance will be performed by an entity other than the applicant, explain and provide evidence of concurrence from that entity, e.g., memoranda of understanding, operational agreement, letters of intent, etc., signed by all parties.
 If an agreement has not yet been executed, a signed letter by the other party indicating their intent to enter into such an agreement is acceptable.

-21. PROJECT PERMIT/APPROVAL STATUS (Appendix O): uploaded into SOAR
+25. PROJECT PERMIT/APPROVAL STATUS

+(Appendix O)